Your personalized road map

 Concrete information to guide your automation decisions

-We interview people in all of your departments and walk your facilities with you.
+Our analysts interview people in all of your departments to understand your facility.

-We assess your workflow and technology and share industry best practices.
+Analysts assess your workflow and technology to share industry best practices.

-We consolidate strategy and options to review recommendations with you.
+Certified consultants gather strategy and options to review recommendations.

-They value having an unbiased view of their business from a company that understands their workflows and accounting and software—tapping into decades of experience of what’s worked well for others.
+They have been through a failed ERP implementation.
+They value an unbiased view of their business from a company that has taken the time to understand their workflows, accounting and software functionality requirements – tapping into decades of experience of what’s worked well for others.

 They want to move to a new system efficiently with a clear vision and scope in hand.

-- Workflow assessment – Where your workflow blocked and what that is costing
+- Workflow assessment – Define the bottleneck and what it is costing your company.

-- Technology assessment – Where your technology is working well now
+- Technology assessment – Where your technology is and not working well.

-- Use assessment – How to get the most from the technology you have now
+- Use assessment – What operational efficiency is in place from the technology you have in place now.

 - Problem cost assessment – Where your incurring direct costs and lost-opportunity costs due to breaks in workflow and technology.

 - A Proposal for Success – What is the optimal workflow and the resultant effects that the investment would make